 To exit Safe Mode, simply reboot your Mac without holding the key.

-A good idea to determine the problem is restart your Mac.
-If the issue doesn’t appear in Safe Mode, there might be some incompatible items which you might want to diagnose and disable the app which does this.
+A good idea to determine the problem is to restart your Mac.
+If the issue doesn’t appear in Safe Mode, there might be some incompatible items that you might want to diagnose and disable the app which does this.

-After you reboot, if the problem doesn’t happen, congrats, it was likely caused due to caches or issues with your startup disk.
-Luckily, these issues are solved when you boot into Safe Mode.
+After you reboot, if the problem doesn’t happen, congrats, it was likely cause due to caches or issues with your startup disk.
+Luckily, these issues are solve when you boot into Safe Mode.

 At the end, if this didn’t work for you, you could troubleshoot your Mac in another way that may work for you, however, you can take some help fixes from the instructions.